Inventium/rubymacros.com/source/content/_introduction.html.md

 exactly what's needed.

+Scale is important.
+Convoluted and clunky logic, in this context, implies relatively short pieces of code.
+If your whole program is convoluted and clunky (no shame, it happens), implementing macros is probably not the best use of your time.

 ### Who this web page is for

-The authors of this web page come from a C/TeX and a Ruby background, respectively.
-Macros in those environments have specific connotations which overlap Ruby's notion of macros, but is not at all the same.
+The authors of this web page come from primarily a C/TeX background, with a small amount of Lisp/Scheme and Ruby.
+Macros in those environments have specific connotations which overlap Ruby's notion of macros, but is not quite the same.
 Accordingly, this web page will be of most use for people coming from those languages.
 If you, the reader, have learned to program primarily from Ruby, some of the following discussion revolves